 Diego started his career at the University of South Carolina, where he studied Economics, before heading to the World Trade Institute in Switzerland to earn his Masters of International Law and Economics.

-In the past, he worked as a consultant on trade intelligence, international economics, and market access for countries all around the world.
+In the past, he worked as a consultant on trade intelligence, international economics, and market access for countries worldwide.
 Diego is highly skilled in business development, namely product brokering and the introduction of new products into markets, as well as conducting in-depth market analysis for companies looking to expand their reach.

 He has been working as the leader of the investment team at Sidera Consult since early 2014, assisting and representing global companies in Brazil.

 Diego is a native speaker of Portuguese and is fluent in English and Spanish.